Sudanese Armed Forces: Independence

-During 1969, the Sudanese Army consisted of about 26,500 men, four infantry brigades of four battalions each, three independent infantry battalions, one armoured regiment, a parachute regiment, an armoured regiment and three artillery regiments.
+In 1969, the 26,500-strong Sudanese Army comprised four infantry brigades, three independent battalions, two armoured regiments, one parachute regiment, and three artillery regiments.
 After independence, British advisers helped train the Army and Air Force, and British equipment predominated in the ground forces.
 There were 50 Alvis Saladins, 60 Ferret armoured cars, and 45 Commando armoured cars, about 50 25-pounders, 40 105-mm howitzers, 20 120-mm mortars, and 80 Bofors 40-mm guns.

-On 25 May 1969, several young officers, led by Colonel Jaafar Nimeiry, seized power in a military coup, thus bringing the army into political control for the second time.
-From 1969 until 1971, a military government – the National Revolutionary Command Council, composed of nine young officers and one civilian – exercised authority over a largely civilian cabinet.
-The council represented only a faction within the military establishment.
-From 1971 Nimeiri led a more civilian-based government.
-The first civil war ended in a negotiated settlement in 1973 by General Ismail.
-Sudan sent a brigade with infantry and supporting elements to the Sinai peninsula as a reinforcement to the Egyptian forces during the 1973 Yom Kippur War.
-It arrived too late, on 28 October 1973 and saw no fighting.
+On 25 May 1969, Colonel Jaafar Nimeiry led a military coup.
+A factional military government, the National Revolutionary Command Council, ruled until 1971 when Nimeiri transitioned to a civilian-based government.
+The first civil war ended via a negotiated settlement in 1973 by General Ismail.
+Sudan sent a reinforcement brigade to Egypt for the 1973 Yom Kippur War, but it arrived too late on 28 October and saw no action.

-Diplomatic and military relations with Britain and other Western nations were broken after the June 1967 Arab–Israeli War, and the breach was filled by close military cooperation with the Soviet Union.
-Soviet assistance coincided with a dramatic expansion in Sudan Armed Forces personnel from 18,000 in 1966 to nearly 50,000 by 1972.
-The bulk of the equipment used by the ground and air forces throughout the 1970s until the early 1980s was of Soviet manufacture, including tanks, artillery, and MiG combat aircraft.
+Following the June 1967 Arab–Israeli War, Sudan severed Western relations and established close military cooperation with the Soviet Union.
+This Soviet assistance coincided with the Sudan Armed Forces expanding from 18,000 personnel in 1966 to nearly 50,000 by 1972.
+Consequently, Soviet-manufactured tanks, artillery, and MiG combat aircraft formed the bulk of Sudan's ground and air equipment from the 1970s until the early 1980s.